recent

 Teaching

 This spring I’m teaching my survey of Britain & the British Empire.
-Though I have taught this class many times, it looks different each time, since the world around us is always changing.
-This time I find a class about Britain and Empire continually circling back to Europe.
-We begin with Parliament welcoming a Dutch monarch in 1688, and end with the British state leaving the EU in 2020.
-In between, Britain allies itself with Germany, Russia, and France, and also fights wars against Germany, Russia, and France.
-This is, ultimately, a class about a European country, one that comes to know itself through its often antagonistic relationship to Europe.
+I’ve taught this class many times, but each time it looks a little different, since the world around us is always changing.
+This spring I’m finding a class about Britain and its Empire talking a lot about Europe.
+We begin with Parliament welcoming a Dutch monarch in 1689, and end with Britain leaving the European Union in 2020.
+In between, Britain allies with Germany, Russia, and France, and fights wars against Germany, Russia, and France.
+This is a class about a European country - one that comes to know itself, in part, through an often tricky relationship with Europe.

 In Fall 2024, I taught a graduate seminar with my colleague Karl Appuhn.
 Now and Then compared early modern and modern treatments of common themes in European history.
 Are animals historical?
 Is sight?
 Is there a relationship between gossip in sixteenth-century Switzerland and twentieth-century England?
 What can the historian gain gained by asking these and other questions across conventional periodizations?